xtreamsrl/yaem/README.md

 ### Simple selector

-The createSelector api compose selector together memoizing each step and returning a function.
+The createSelector api composes selectors together memoizing each step and returning a function.

 ```typescript jsx
 import {createFeatureSelector, createSelector} from '@xtream/yeam';